 Jeanne has established a record of firsts in TV journalism: the first medical and science beat at CBS affiliate WBZ-TV, Boston; the first co-host of the award-winning nightly program Chronicle at ABC affiliate WCVB-TV, Boston; the first journalist to report on the case of the missing and murdered children in Atlanta, at CBS Affiliate WAGA-TV, Atlanta, receiving national recognition; the first medical segment Housecalls at ABC affiliate KMSP-TV, Minneapolis.

 After a successful career in commercial television, Jeanne founded Blake Works and Family Health Productions in 1991.
 Her companies produced and distributed an extensive, award-winning library of multimedia Words Can Work products to guide communities worldwide in talking about public health challenges.

 As one of the first reporters in the country to report on HIV/AIDS, Jeanne earned the Robert F. Kennedy Memorial Journalism Award.
 Americans for Democratic Action honored Jeanne for her “outstanding leadership in the field of healthcare.”

 Jeanne is an honorary trustee of McLean Hospital, Harvard Medical School’s largest psychiatric facility and she is an affiliated faculty member at Harvard Medical School’s Division on Addiction.
 Jeanne served as a member of the American Psychological Association’s Task Force on the Sexualization of Girls and was a Kaiser Media Fellow in Health.

 She co-founded the Perfect Storm Foundation with author Sebastian Junger.
 Jeanne was the lead consultant and facilitator for a series of National Football League-sponsored Town Hall meetings on concussions.
 These events were held across America and co-sponsored by The Satcher Health Leadership Institute, founded by former U.S. Surgeon General David Satcher, M.D.

 Jeanne’s first book, Risky Times: How to be AIDS-Smart and Stay Healthy (Workman), was featured on Oprah and The Tonight Show with Jay Leno.
 A quarter million copies are in print in English, Spanish and Japanese.
 Jeanne contributed to AIDS: Prevention Through Education: A World View (Oxford Press).
-She’s also the author of the popular series of Words Can Work booklets, addressing youth and public health issues.
+She’s also the author of the popular series of Words Can Work guides, addressing youth and mental and public health issues.
 Jeanne's Words Can Work guides below are available as e-books: